simonhw/beekeeping/README.md

 ## Deployment

-Github Pages was used to deploy the live version of the website.
+GitHub Pages was used to deploy the live version of the website.
 The steps followed to do this were as follows:
-  1. Log in or sign up to Github.
+  1. Log in or sign up to GitHub.
   2. Navigate to the repository for [West Cork Beekeeping](https://github.com/simonhw/beekeeping).
   3. Click the Settings link near the top of the page.
   4. Click on the Pages link on the left-hand side under Code and Automation.
   5. Under Build and Deployment click the dropdown menu for Branches and select 'main'.
 For the Folder dropdown menu, select 'root'.
-  6. Click Save to deploy the website on Github Pages.
+  6. Click Save to deploy the website on GitHub Pages.

 ### Local Deployment
-To deploy this project locally on your own device, follow the below steps:
+To deploy this project locally on your device, follow the below steps:
 #### Forking
-1. Log in or sign up to Github.
+1. Log in or sign up to GitHub.
 2. Navigate to the repository for [West Cork Beekeeping](https://github.com/simonhw/beekeeping).
 3. Click the Fork button located in the top right part of the webpage.
 #### Cloning
-1. Log in or sign up to Github.
+1. Log in or sign up to GitHub.
 2. Navigate to the repository for [West Cork Beekeeping](https://github.com/simonhw/beekeeping).
 3. Click on the green Code button and select your preferred option of HTTPS, SSH, or GitHub CLI and copy the relevant link.
 4. Open the terminal in your IDE and navigate to your directory of choice for this new clone.